mvindahl/zx81-dat-tape-reader/README.md

 representation of the pulses identified.
 Also, it will display the original wav data for reference at the top.
 Search for "?" to find the parts of the tape where data could not be safely determined and fix it in the text (the format is self explanatory I hope).
-Use the button at the bottom to generate and save the ones and zeroes as a binary file.
+Use the button at the bottom to generate and save the ones and zeroes as a tzx file.

-Tips: specifying offset and length for a line is optional.
+Tip: specifying offset and length for a line is optional.
 If length is omitted it will be inferred from previous pulse in the rendering.
 If length is omitted it will try to infer from the bit value.

-TBD: Document format
+TBD: Document usage in wiki, link from here

 ## Code style and architecture
 Not at this point, no. Mostly npm modules and duct tape.
-Indentation will probably offend.
+Indentation will probably offend most people.

-## To be done
-- support saving in tzx format
-- clean up the code for readability

 ## Previous art
 http://www.zx81stuff.org.uk/zx81/tapeutils/overview.html
-There are probably other tools as well, dating back to the 1990s.
+TBD: There are probably other tools as well, dating back to the 1990s, would be nice to list them here.